StingraySoftware/HENDRICS/docs/tutorials/pulsars.rst

     For a general introduction to HENDRICS's workflow, please read the :ref:`quicklook-tutorial` tutorial

-We have a pulsar observation with, e.g., *XMM-Newton* and we want to find pulsations on it.
+We have a pulsar observation with, e.g., *NuSTAR* and we want to find pulsations on it.
 The general procedure is looking for pulsations using a power density spectrum (see :ref:`quicklook-tutorial`) or similar methods, and if we do find a promising candidate frequency, investigate more with the Epoch Folding or the Z search.